Skip to main content

 Trim, cut, and slice audio files with interactive waveform visualization.
 Drag handles to select portions, use keyboard shortcuts, zoom and pan, preview selection before export.
 Supports MP3, WAV, OGG, AAC.

 Audio trimming is a sample-level operation: you pick a start sample and an end sample in the source recording and keep only what falls between them.
 A 44.1 kHz stereo file has 88,200 samples per second (two channels at 44,100 samples each), so a three-minute recording contains about 15.9 million samples in the audio stream.
 Trimming to a 10-second clip keeps 882,000 of those samples and discards the rest.
-The kept samples are unchanged at the bit level, so trim-only output is bit-exact to the source within the selected range.
-The only place trimming can introduce artifacts is at the boundaries: cutting mid-waveform produces an audible click because the signal jumps from some nonzero value to silence instantaneously.
-The waveform display plots amplitude versus time, averaged into pixel-wide bins for visual display.
-Tall peaks show loud sections, flat lines show silence, and the detailed shape helps you place markers at natural breaks, the end of a spoken sentence, the tail of a musical phrase, the gap between claps.
-For the cleanest cuts, snap your markers to zero-crossings (the points where the waveform passes through zero amplitude), which eliminates boundary clicks entirely.
-This tool shows zero-crossings on the timeline at zoom levels where they are distinguishable.
+The kept samples carry the original audio; the only place trimming can introduce a small artifact is at the boundaries, where cutting mid-waveform can produce an audible click because the signal jumps from some nonzero value to silence.
+The waveform display plots amplitude versus time, averaged into pixel-wide bins.
+Tall peaks show loud sections, flat lines show silence, and the detailed shape helps you place the start and end handles at natural breaks, the end of a spoken sentence, the tail of a musical phrase, the gap between claps.
+You can zoom in (Ctrl + scroll) for finer placement and type exact start and end times in seconds for sample-region precision.
+To avoid a boundary click, aim your cut at a quiet point or add a short fade in a separate step.

 Related reading